msaperst/cwkc-v2/README.md

 - Figure out how to grab data from LGL Forms
 - Figure out dates in `updates.yml` and how times can work (and to make inclusive)
-- Get rid of the stupid sleep, and make it a dynamic wait